 - Rotary International publishes a monthly magazine called “The Rotarian” A subscription is included in your annual dues.
 District 5170 publishes a monthly newsletter that is circulated electronically.

 - Our Club bulletin, The Pippin, is currently published on a weekly basis and is circulated to the membership via e-mail and posted on this website.

 - This website also features important information such as the club calendar, upcoming speakers and events, and the club roster and contact information via your member login.

 - The Club roster is accessible via your member login.

-As you attend club meetings as a guest, you will no doubt see lively exchanges between the “Detective” for that week and assorted Club members, acknowledging special dates such as member birthdays, wedding anniversaries, Rotary anniversaries, birth of a child or grandchild, new car or home or job and community recognitions in the media, particularly pictures in the print media, and otherwise engaging in lighthearted ribbing of the membership, ending with the Detective assessing a “fine” to a member.
+As you attend club meetings as a guest, you will no doubt see lively exchanges between the “Detective” for that week and assorted Club members, acknowledging special dates such as member birthdays, wedding anniversaries, Rotary anniversaries, birth of a child or grandchild, new car or home or job, community recognition in the media, particularly pictures in the print media, and otherwise engaging in lighthearted ribbing of the membership, ending with the Detective assessing a “fine” to a member.

 These “fines” are always good-natured, and are never intended to embarrass or place a financial hardship on the member.
 Specifically, fines can never exceed $10 per member per meeting (unless arranged otherwise between the Detective and member in advance).
 The fines that are generated by the Detective serve three critical purposes